VIP Go platform specific

 The VIP team strives to give valuable actionable feedback that improves the stability, performance, and security of our clients’ sites.
 However, we understand that every client has different needs and different risk profile.
 This is why, on VIP Go, code may be deployed without implementing our review feedback.

 Any Github user with Admin permissions can deploy code on VIP Go without implementing feedback.
 By default, the main technical contact for each client is added as an Admin to the repository, and Admins can set other users to Admin if needed.
-If you have any questions about this, please contact your Technical Account Engineer.
+If you have any questions about this, please contact your Technical Account Manager.